cloudfoundry/cf-acceptance-tests/README.md

 * `credhub_secret`: UAA client secret for Service Broker write access to CredHub (required for CredHub tests).
 * `include_deployments`: Flag to include tests for the cloud controller rolling deployments.
 V3 must also be enabled.
 * `include_detect`: Flag to include tests in the detect group.
 * `include_docker`: Flag to include tests related to running Docker apps on Diego.
-Diego must be deployed and the CC API docker_diego feature flag must be enabled for these tests to pass.
+Diego must be deployed and the CC API diego_docker feature flag must be enabled for these tests to pass.
 * `include_http2_routing`: Flag to include the HTTP/2 Routing tests.
 * `include_internet_dependent`: Flag to include tests that require the deployment to have internet access.
 * `include_isolation_segments`: Flag to include isolation segment tests.